lululxvi/deepxde/docs/user/installation.rst

     $ DDE_BACKEND=paddle python pde.py

     - Or ``export DDE_BACKEND=BACKEND`` to set the global environment variable
-    - In Windows, you can add system variable "DDE_BACKEND" to set the default backend.
+    - In Windows, you can add system variable "DDE_BACKEND" to set the default backend

 Modify the ``config.json`` file under "~/.deepxde":